aryanMore07/shop-more-v1/README.md

 3. Add products to your cart.
 4. Complete the checkout process to purchase products.

     ## Contributing

     We welcome contributions to ShopeMore!
 If you find a bug or would like to suggest a feature, please create an issue on this repository.
 If you would like to contribute code, please create a pull request.

     ## Credits

-ShopMore was created by Aryan More.
+    ChatMore is created by **[Aryan More](https://www.linkedin.com/in/aryan-more-417497216/)**.

     # Thankyou 🙏🏻